molily/molily.de/_posts/2020-11-21-testing-angular.md

 1. **Testing saves time and money.** Testing tries to nip software problems in a bud.
 Tests prevent bugs before they cause real damage, when they are still manageable and under control.

    Of course, quality assurance takes time and costs money itself.
 But it takes less time and is cheaper than letting bugs slip through into the software release.

    When a faulty application ships to the customer, when users run into a bug, when data is lost or corrupted, your whole business might be at stake.
 After an incident, it is expensive to analyze and fix the bug in order to regain the user’s trust.

+   <aside class="margin-note">Cost-effective</aside>

    **A valuable test is cost-effective.** The test prevents bugs that could ultimately render the application unusable.
 The test is cheap to write compared to the potential damage it prevents.

 2. **Testing formalizes and documents the requirements.** A test suite is a formal, human- and machine-readable description of how the code should behave.
 It helps the original developers to understand the requirements they have to implement.
 It helps fellow developers to understand the challenges they had to deal with.

+   <aside class="margin-note">Descriptive</aside>

    **A valuable test clearly describes how the implementation code should behave.** The test uses a proper language to talk to developers and convey the requirements.
 The test lists known cases the implementation has to deal with.

 3. **Testing ensures that the code implements the requirements and does not exhibit bugs.** Testing taps every part of the code in order to find flaws.

+   <aside class="margin-note">Cover success and error cases</aside>

    **A valuable test covers the important scenarios** – both correct and incorrect input, expected cases as well as exceptional cases.

 4. **Testing makes change safe by preventing regressions.** Tests not only verify that the current implementation meets the requirements.
 They also verify that the code still works as expected after changes.
 With proper automated tests in place, accidentally breakage is less likely.
 Implementing new features and code refactoring is safer.

+   <aside class="margin-note">Prevent breakage</aside>

    **A valuable test fails when essential code is changed or deleted.** Design the test to fail if dependent behavior is changed.
 It should still pass if unrelated code is changed.